open-telemetry/opentelemetry.io/content/en/docs/collector/receivers/configuration.md

 For receivers specifically, there exist community and [core](https://github.com/open-telemetry/opentelemetry-collector/tree/589488839f582632f53d84526207e733475ccc21/config) contributed standards for common options.

-While you are encouraged to check out the latest released version of said collector providede offerings, at the time of writing these are the available common utilities.
+While you are encouraged to check out the latest released version of said collector provided offerings, at the time of writing these are the available common utilities.

 For scraping receivers, [`scraperhelper`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/scraperhelper) is [all but](https://github.com/search?q=repo%3Aopen-telemetry%2Fopentelemetry-collector-contrib+scraperhelper.NewScraper&type=code) a requirement.